 1. Here's why

-Freezes and crashes may occur if your Scene is 'too complex' and your hardware isn't powerful enough and/or lacks available System Memory and Virtual Memory.
+Freezes and crashes during rendering may occur if your Project is 'too complex' and your hardware isn't powerful enough and/or lacks available System Memory and Virtual Memory to handle it properly.

 'Too complex' refers to the following variables: